-Because of the pandemic, many of the resources discussed in this guide are currently either unavailable or greatly limited.
+While things seem to be trending in the right direction, because of the pandemic, some of the resources discussed in this guide are currently either unavailable or still have limited access.

 If you have any questions, please contact Michael McCarthy, Head of Reference Services and Professor of Legal Research.